open-energy-transition/Ember-Flexibility-Study/README.md

 ```bash
 conda env create -f envs\win-64.lock.yaml -n ember-study
 ```
-Please choose the appropriate environment file based on your operating system.
+Please choose the **appropriate** environment file based on your operating system.
 An environment named `ember-study` will be created.
 It contains the required dependencies to run the Ember Flexibility Study.
-Afterward, you can activate the environment by running:
+Afterwards, you can activate the environment by running:

 ```bash
 conda activate ember-study